 - Verbal, written and/or pictorial/video abuse: verbal, written and/or pictorial/video conduct that harms or attempts to harm the emotional or physical health or safety of any person.

-- Failure to comply with requests from Institute officials and/or any municipal, state, or federal law enforcement personnel (e.g. Health and Safety Inspections, requests for entry or search, requests for ID, requests for discontinuance of conduct).
+- Failure to comply with requests from Institute officials and/or any municipal, state, or federal law enforcement personnel, including Longwood Security and security on other campuses (e.g. Health and Safety Inspections, Administrative Searches, requests for entry or search, requests for ID, requests for discontinuance of conduct).

-- Unauthorized access to restricted areas including but not limited to classroom, labs, studios, offices, living spaces, fire escapes, roofs or ledges.
+- Unauthorized access to restricted areas including but not limited to classrooms, labs, studios, offices, living spaces, fire escapes, roofs, or ledges.

 - Possession of firearms, explosives, knives, ammunition (live or empty shell casings), other weapons, or dangerous chemicals on Institute premises.
 The storage of any flammable products is prohibited.
 Use of any item, even if legally possessed, in a manner that threatens or harms another.